The Broom of the System: Background

 Wallace submitted the novel as one of two undergraduate honors theses at Amherst College, the other being a paper on Richard Taylor's fatalism.
 He had begun study in philosophy at Amherst, interested in math and logic, and developed an interest in Ludwig Wittgenstein before beginning the novel.
 A professor commented that Wallace's philosophy writing tended to have the quality of an unfolding story, leading Wallace to explore literature.
 Having submitted Broom of the System to the Department of English, he decided to focus his career on fiction.
 Broom was published in 1987 as Wallace completed a Master of Fine Arts in creative writing at the University of Arizona.
-He had also sold his first short-story collection Girl with Curious Hair, leaving him in an enviable position among MFA students.
+He had also sold his first short-story collection Girl with Curious Hair.

 Wallace stated that the initial idea for the novel sprang from a remark made by an old girlfriend.
 DT Max reported that, according to Wallace, she said "she would rather be a character in a piece of fiction than a real person.
 I got to wondering just what the difference was."

 Wallace revealed in an interview that the novel was somewhat autobiographical: "the sensitive tale of a sensitive young WASP who's just had this midlife crisis that’s moved him from coldly cerebral analytic math to a coldly cerebral take on fiction... which also shifted his existential dread from a fear that he was just a 98.6°F calculating machine to a fear that he was nothing but a linguistic construct."